Un confronto sulla soglia del reale | A dialogue on the threshold of the real

 Roberta Bertozzi

-Questo testo nasce in occasione della visita alla personale di Ahmet Güneştekin, YOKTUNUZ, alla Galleria Nazionale d’Arte Moderna e Contemporanea di Roma (1 luglio – 28 settembre 2025).
+Questo testo nasce dalla visita alla mostra personale YOKTUNUZ di Ahmet Güneştekin, alla Galleria Nazionale d’Arte Moderna e Contemporanea di Roma (1 luglio – 28 settembre 2025).

-This text was written on the occasion of the solo exhibition YOKTUNUZ by Ahmet Güneştekin, at the National Gallery of Modern and Contemporary Art in Rome (July 1 – September 28, 2025).
+This text was written following a visit to the solo exhibition YOKTUNUZ by Ahmet Güneştekin at the National Gallery of Modern and Contemporary Art, Rome (July 1 – September 28, 2025).

 IG roberta_artview ↗︎